-Vibration velocities are often "estimated" using "scaled distance" or vibration propagation equations like those proposed by the Federal Transit Administration.
+Vibration velocities are often "estimated" using "scaled distance" or other vibration propagation equations like those proposed by the Federal Transit Administration.
 These can be valuable when they are validated in the local environment of the vibrations of interest.
-But, they can be nearly worthless without such validation, because vibration propagation depends strongly on the local ground conditions, geology and even landscaping features,12 which can either damp (reduce) or amplify ground vibrations relative to the calculated velocities.
-Since such vibration estimation equations are so often used without any significant validation, they, and conclusions based upon them, should be considered as questionable when used without knowledge of the local vibration "attenuation" (i.e. decrease in ground vibration velocity with distance) conditions.
+But, they can be nearly worthless without such validation, because vibration propagation depends strongly on the local ground conditions and geology.
+Even property landscaping features, natural or artificial, can either dramatically damp (reduce) or amplify ground vibrations relative to the calculated velocities.12 Such vibration estimation equations are often used without any significant validation or consideration of the real complexities of vibration transmission.
+They, and conclusions based upon them, should be considered as approximate, at best, when used without explicit knowledge of the local vibration "attenuation" (i.e. decrease in ground vibration velocity with distance) conditions.
 More discussion of vibration propagation equations and the hazards associated with their indiscriminate use is found in the CVDG's Vibration Monitoring section and, in much more detail, in the CVDG Pro's Calculating Vibration Amplitudes section.

 Causes of Man-made Vibration